EU-U.S. Privacy Shield/European data transfers

 - The types of personal information collected

 - The purposes for which personal information is collected and used

 - An individual’s right to access his or her personal information

 - The choices we offer individuals for limiting the use and disclosure of personal information

 - The types of third parties to which personal information may be disclosed (including when Adobe is required to disclose personal information to lawful requests by public authorities, including to meet national security or law enforcement requirements).
 Please note that when Adobe U.S. uses service providers to process personal information received in reliance on Privacy Shield, it is responsible if that service provider processes the information in violation of the Privacy Shield Principles (unless Adobe U.S. can prove that it’s not responsible for the service provider’s action that violated the Principles).

 Adobe U.S. complies with the Privacy Shield Principles whenever it receives personal information from the EEA and Switzerland in reliance on the Privacy Shield.

-If you have a question or complaint about our compliance with the Privacy Shield Principles, please email us at firstname.lastname@example.org.
-If we do not resolve your complaint, Adobe has chosen to cooperate with a panel established by the EU Data Protection Authorities, or the Swiss Federal Data Protection and Information Commissioner, as applicable, who will hear such complaints.
+If you have a question or complaint about our compliance with the Privacy Shield Principles, please email us at email@example.com.
+If we do not resolve your complaint, Adobe has chosen to cooperate with a dispute resolution provider established by the Data & Marketing Association (DMA), who will hear such complaints (more information).
 You may also have a right to invoke binding arbitration for unresolved complaints (more information).
 Adobe U.S. is subject to the investigatory and enforcement powers of the FTC.